Richard Crenna: 1960s–1970s

-Crenna portrayed California state senator James Slattery in the CBS-TV series Slattery's People (1964–65).
-For his acting in this series, he was twice nominated for an Emmy Award with slightly different names: for "Outstanding Individual Achievements in Entertainment" and for "Outstanding Continued Performance by an Actor in a Leading Role in a Dramatic Series", both in 1965.
-Crenna was also nominated for a Golden Globe Award for "Best TV Star – Male" for this same role, again in 1965.
+Crenna portrayed California state senator James Slattery in the series Slattery's People (1964–1965).
+For his acting in this series, he was twice nominated for an Emmy Award with slightly different names: for Outstanding Individual Achievements in Entertainment and for Outstanding Continued Performance by an Actor in a Leading Role in a Dramatic Series, both in 1965.
+Crenna was nominated for a Golden Globe Award for Best TV Star – Male for this same role in 1965.
 In 1966, Crenna played beside Steve McQueen as an ill-fated captain of an American gunboat in 1920s China in The Sand Pebbles.

-During the 1970s, Crenna continued acting in such Western dramas such as The Deserter, Catlow, The Man Called Noon, and Breakheart Pass.
+During the 1970s, Crenna continued acting in Western dramas such as The Deserter, Catlow, The Man Called Noon, and Breakheart Pass.
 He made a notable performance in Jean-Pierre Melville's final film Un Flic in 1972.
-In 1976, Crenna returned to weekly network television in the Norman Lear CBS sit-com All's Fair, a political satire co-starring Bernadette Peters.
+In 1976, Crenna returned to weekly network television in the sitcom All's Fair, a political satire co-starring Bernadette Peters.
 Despite high expectations and good critical reviews, it lasted just a single season.
-The 1978 NBC-TV miniseries Centennial, based on James A. Michener's historical novel of the same name, saw Crenna in the role of deranged religious fanatic Colonel Frank Skimmerhorn, who ordered the 1864 massacre of Colorado American Indians.
+The 1978 miniseries Centennial, based on James A. Michener's historical novel of the same name saw Crenna in the role of deranged religious fanatic Colonel Frank Skimmerhorn, who ordered the 1864 massacre of Colorado American Indians.

 1980s–early 2000s

+In 1981, he played Kathleen Turner's doomed husband in Lawrence Kasdan's Body Heat.

 Crenna won an Emmy Award and a Golden Globe Award for Best Performance by an Actor in a Mini-Series or Motion Picture Made for Television nomination for his performance in the title role of the 1985 film The Rape of Richard Beck.

-Crenna then played John Rambo's ex-commanding officer, Colonel Sam Trautman, in the first three Rambo films, a role for which he was hired after Kirk Douglas left the production a day into filming.
+Crenna played John Rambo's ex-commanding officer Colonel Sam Trautman, in the first three Rambo films, a role for which he was hired after Kirk Douglas left the production a day into filming.
 Trautman became the veteran actor's most famous role; his performance received wide critical praise.
 He also spoofed the character in Hot Shots!
 Part Deux in 1993.

-Crenna portrayed New York City Police Department lieutenant of detectives Frank Janek in a series of seven popular made-for-television films, beginning in 1988 and ending in 1994.
+Crenna starred as NYPD lieutenant of detectives Frank Janek in a series of seven popular made-for-television films, beginning in 1988 and ending in 1994.
 The character of Janek had originally appeared in a series of novels by William Bayer.

+In 2001, Crenna played US President Ronald Reagan in the Showtime film The Day Reagan Was Shot, a fictionalised account of the attempted assassination of Reagan in 1981.